 Higher Rate taxpayers

-If your total income exceeds £50,270 but is less than £125,140, you will fall into the higher rate tax band.
-For dividends in this band, the dividend tax rate 2025/26 is 33.75%.
-This is one of the key UK dividend income tax thresholds for basic, higher and additional rate taxpayers that affects how much tax you’ll pay.
+If your total income exceeds £50,270 but is less than £125,140, you fall into the higher rate band.
+For dividends in this band, the tax rate is 33.75% for 2025/26.
+For every £1,000 of dividend income above the £500 allowance, you pay £337.50 in tax.

 Additional Rate taxpayers

-Example for the 2025/26 tax year:
+Example for the 2026/27 tax year:

-If your total income is £130,000 including £10,000 from dividends, the first £500 of your dividends are tax-free under the dividend allowance.
+If your total income is £130,000 including £10,000 from dividends in 2025/26, the first £500 of your dividends are tax-free under the dividend allowance.
 The remaining £9,500 will be taxed at 39.35%, resulting in a dividend tax liability of £3,738.25.
-This example illustrates practical dividend income taxability at the additional rate threshold.

 For company directors, understanding how corporate tax dividend rules and ltd company tax on dividends align with these personal tax rates is integral to managing dividend payments properly.
 Knowing how to pay dividend tax, whether through Self-Assessment or tax code adjustments, is also vital for compliance.